 A: To put it mildly, you can expect some of the very best birding this planet has to offer!
 Uganda has not only exceptional Big African Mammals and Great Apes but also has exceptional birdlife.
 23 Albertine Endemic Species and 1,100 species in total!
 Not only will you enjoy the incredible wildlife and birdlife of Uganda, you will also get the very best professional bird guides.
 We proudly have the biggest team of professional bird guides in the whole country who are trained to an incredible standard.
 You will also benefit from our office staff who will help you from start to finish to make sure you have the most enjoyable time in the ‘Pearl of Africa’.

-Q: When is the best time to go birding in Uganda?
+Q: When is the best time to go on one of your Uganda Birding Tours?

 A: Uganda, much like Kenya is truly blessed with having astonishing birding all year round.
 However, the absolute best time (and we’re nitpicking) would be during April/May, which like Kenya is during or just after the heavy rain season when many species are in their full breeding plumages.
 Another great period to visit is between the months of May-August.
 This is the best time to witness the elusive African Pitta and the Green-breasted Pitta, which are difficult to see at the best of times, but these months are when you stand the best chance!

-Q: I would like a budget Birding Tour/ Safari but I'm worried it will jeopardise the experience - will it still be good?
+Q: I would like a budget Birding Tour in Kenya or Uganda but I'm worried it will jeopardise the experience - will it still be good?

-Q: I'm worried about Malaria whilst out on a Birding Tour/Safari - will it be safe?
+Q: I'm worried about Malaria whilst being out on one of your Birding Tours in Uganda or Kenya - will it be safe?